-The mechanical and electrical installation must be carried out by trained personnel with knowledge of the local requirements and regulations for installation of explosion-proof equipment in hazardous areas.
+The mechanical and electrical installation shall only be carried out by trained personnel with knowledge of the local requirements and regulations for installation of electronic equipment.

-The information in this user manual is the copyright property of Radac BV.
+The information in this installation guide is the copyright property of Radac BV, the Netehrlands.

-Radac BV disclaims any responsibility for personal injury or damage to equipment or property caused by:
+Radac BV disclaims any responsibility for personal injury or damage to equipment caused by: